Roll20/roll20-api-scripts/Its A Trap/README.md

 e.g. This could be set to 'yes' for a tripwire that alerts monsters in another room to the party's presence.

-#### GM Notes
+#### Secret Notes
 These notes are whispered to the GM when the trap is activated.
+These notes won't be shown to any of the other players.

-e.g. 'The tripwire sets off a silent alarm, alerting the mindflayers in the laboratory room to the party's presence.'
+e.g. _'The tripwire sets off a silent alarm, alerting the mindflayers in the laboratory room to the party's presence.'_

-#### Destroyable
-If this is set to 'yes', the trap's token will be deleted after it has been activated.

-### Shape properties
+### Trigger properties

-#### Affects Flying Tokens
-By default, traps will only affect tokens that are not flying.
-Tokens are treated as 'flying' by this script if they have the 'fluffy wing' status marker active.

-If this property is set to 'yes', it will affect all tokens, regardless of whether or not they have the 'fluffy wing' status marker active.

-Leave this set to 'no' for floor-based traps.
-For traps that affect creatures on the ground and in the air alike, set this to 'yes'.
+These properties all have to do with how the trap is triggered.

-#### Blast Distance
+#### Trigger Area
-This property is only relevant if the trap's 'Trap Shape' property is set to either 'circle' or 'rectangle'.

-By default, a token will only affect creatures overlapping its token when it is activated.
-Setting this to a number of units greater than 0 will increase the size of the trap's activated area.

-e.g., Setting this to 10 will make it so that all tokens within 10 ft (assuming the page's units are measured in feet) of the trap's token will be affected by it when it activates.

-#### Stops Tokens At
-This property determines how the trap affects the movement of the token that triggered it.
+This defines the area that a character must move through in order to trigger the trap.
 Options include:

-* center (default): The token is dragged into the center of the trap's token.
-This option only functions if the Trap Shape property is set to either 'circle' or 'rectangle'.
-* edge: The token is stopped at the exact spot where they triggered the trap, whether this is at the edge of the trap's token or along one of its triggering paths.
-* none: The token's movement is not affected.
+* **self - rectangle**: The trap's own token is used as the trigger area, which is treated as a rectangular shape.
+* **self - circle**: The trap's own token is used as the trigger area, which is treated as a circular shape.
+* **set selected lines**: You must have one or more lines selected on the VTT to use this option.
+Those lines will be used as the trigger area for the trap.

+#### Trigger Collision
+This property defines how character tokens collide with the trap's trigger area.
+Options include:

+* **center**: When a character crosses the trap's trigger area, they are moved to the trap token's center.
+This option only works for traps whose trigger area is *self*.
+* **edge**: When a character crosses the trap's trigger area, their movement is stopped at the trigger area's edge.
+* **none**: Character tokens are not stopped when they move through the trap's trigger area.

 This property is ignored if the Delay Activation property is set.

-#### Trap Shape
-This property determines the shape of the trap's activated area (the area in which creatures are actually in danger of being hit by the trap).
-This can be either the trap's token itself, or it can be defined to be one or more drawn paths or filled polygons.
-Options include:

-* circle (default): The trap's token is its activated area, using a circular shape.
-Paired with the Blast Distance property, the radius of this circular area can be extended.
-* rectangle: The trap's token is its activated area, treating it as a rectangular shape defined by the token's bounding box.
-Paired with the Blast Distance property, the size of this rectangular area can be extended.
-* set selected paths: To use this option, you must have one or more drawn paths or filled polygons selected.
-These paths/polygons will be used as the trap's activated area.
-* add selected paths: The selected paths/polygons will be added to the trap's activated area.
-* remove selected paths: The selected paths/polygons will be removed from the trap's activated area.

-### Trigger properties

-#### Set trigger
-This defines whether the trap is triggered either by a creature crossing its own token or by crossing a drawn path.
-Options include:

-* self (default): The trap's token is used as the triggering area for the trap.
-If a creature crosses over the trap's token, the trap will activate.
-* set selected paths: To use this option, you must have one or more drawn paths selected.
-Those paths will be used as the trap's triggering area.
-If a creature crosses over one of these paths, the trap will activate.
-* add selected paths: The selected paths will be added to the trap's triggering area.
-* remove selected paths: The selected paths will be removed from the trap's triggering area.

-#### Other Traps Triggered
-This property is used to set other traps that will be triggered when this trap is activated.

-* none (default): No other traps will be triggered by this trap.
-* set selected traps: To use this option, you must have one or more trap tokens selected.
-These traps will be triggered when this trap is activated.
-* add selected traps: Add the selected traps to the set of traps that will be triggered when this trap is activated.
-* remove selected traps: Remove the selected traps from the set of traps that will be triggered when this trap is activated.

-#### Ignore Tokens
+#### Ignore Token IDs
 This property is used to select one or more creature tokens that will not be affected by a trap.
 Neither can these tokens trigger the trap.

-* none (default): No ignored tokens.
+* **none**: No ignored tokens.
-* set selected tokens: To use this option, you must have one or more tokens selected.
+* **set selected tokens**: To use this option, you must have one or more tokens selected.
 These tokens will be ignored by the trap.

-* add selected tokens: Add the selected tokens to the trap's set of ignored tokens.
-* remove selected tokens: Remove the selected tokens from the trap's set of ignored tokens.
+#### Affects Flying Tokens
+By default, traps will only affect tokens that are not flying.
+Tokens are treated as 'flying' by this script if they have the **fluffy wing** status marker active.

+If this property is set to **yes**, it will affect all tokens, regardless of whether or not they have the **fluffy wing** status marker active.

+Leave this set to **no** for floor-based traps.
+For traps that affect creatures on the ground and in the air alike, set this to **yes**.

 #### Delay Activation
-This property sets a delay, in seconds, between when the trap is triggered to when it actually activates.
+This property sets a delay, in **seconds**, between when the trap is triggered to when it actually activates.

 As a side-effect, the trap's trigger will be deactivated once this delay is activated.
 This is to prevent the delayed trap from triggering multiple times.

-### Reveal properties
+### Activation properties

-#### Max Search Distance
+These properties all have to do with what happens when the trap activates.

+#### Activation Area
-This property defines the distance at which a character can attempt to notice a trap passively.
-This distance is measured in whatever units are used by the page.
+This defines the area in which characters can be affected by the trap when it activates.
+Options include:
-If this is not set, the search distance is assumed to be infinite.

-Dynamic lighting walls will block line of sight to a trap, even if the character is close enough to otherwise try to passively spot it.

-e.g. If this is set to 10, then a character must be within 10 ft (assuming the page's units are in feet) of the trap in order to passively notice it.

-#### When Activated
-This property sets whether the trap will be revealed when it is activated.
-If set to 'yes', the trap's token will be moved to either the map or objects layer, as determined by the Layer property, when it is activated.
-Otherwise, it will remain hidden on the GM layer.

-#### When Spotted
-This property sets whether the trap will be revealed when it is passively spotted.
-If set to 'yes', the trap's token will be moved to either the map or objects layer, as determined by the Layer property, when it is spotted.
-Otherwise, the trap will be marked with a yellow circle when it is spotted.

-Note that if a trap is moved away from the GM layer when it is spotted, it cannot be triggered until it is moved back.
+* **self**: The trap's token is used as the activation area.
+* **burst**: The trap affects all characters within a certain radius of it.
+* **set selected shapes**: To use this option, you must have one or more filled shapes selected.
+The trap affects all characters inside those shapes.

-#### Layer
+#### Burst Radius
-When the trap is revealed, it will be moved to the layer indicated by this property.

-### Special properties
+This property is only visible if **Activation Area** is set to **burst**.
+This sets the radius of the burst area.

 #### API Command
 This property can be used to issue an API chat command when the trap activates.